fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 <div class="content">

-### Using docker-compose
+### Using Docker compose

-In the previous section, we created express-server and knew that it runs in port 3000, and ran it with _docker build -t express-server . && docker run -p 3000:3000 express-server_.
+In the previous section, we created an Express server and knew that it runs in port 3000, and ran it with _docker build -t express-server . && docker run -p 3000:3000 express-server_.
 This already looks like something you would need to put into a script to remember.
 Fortunately, Docker offers us a better solution.

-[Docker-compose](https://docs.docker.com/compose/) is another fantastic tool, which can help us manage containers.
-Let's start using docker-compose as we learn more about containers as it will help us save some time with the configuration.
+[Docker compose](https://docs.docker.com/compose/) is another fantastic tool, which can help us to manage containers.
+Let's start using compose as we learn more about containers as it will help us save some time with the configuration.

+Currently there are two ways for the compose command.
+You can either use the stand alone binary <i>docker-compose</i>, or at least in Mac also the command <i>docker compose</i> can be used.

-Install the docker-compose tool from this link: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).
+In the following we shall be using the docker-compose tool, that can be installed from this link: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).

 Let's check that it works: